 Departments shall specify the requirements of all their majors and minors in the department section of the printed and online catalogs, and in the Degree Audit Reporting System (DARS).
-The requirements a student completes are governed by the catalog rights policy as outlined in Section 6 above.
+The requirements a student completes are governed by the catalog rights policy as outlined in [Part III-F of this Policy].